Maa (2025 film): Plot

-While returning to Kolkata by car, Shubankar dies under mysterious and supernatural circumstances as his car catches fire, seemingly caused by a splinter from the roots of a tree (the same haunted tree where his twin was sacrificed) near his ancestral palatial home, which got embedded in his shoe.
+While returning to Kolkata by car, Shubankar dies under mysterious and supernatural circumstances as his car catches fire, seemingly caused by a splinter from the roots of a tree (the same haunted tree where his twin was sacrificed) near his ancestral palatial home, which became embedded in his shoe.
 Later, a grief-stricken Ambika and Shweta travel to Chandrapur to finalize the sale of the ancestral property.
 There, Shweta strikes up a friendship with Deepika, the daughter of their home's caretaker, and insists on visiting the haunted tree behind the house.
 Deepika initially refuses but then goes along, despite being warned by all not to go, as rumor has it that there is a demon (daitya) who resides on the tree.
 As Shweta approaches the tree, Ambika pulls her back, and then it is revealed that Deepika has had her first period.
-However, the mysterious disappearances of several village girls shortly after their first menstruation cycle, who are surprisingly returned unharmed, forces Ambika to stay back (she had initially planned to sell off the property and return to Kolkata at earliest) and investigate.
-She is helped by a police officer, Sarfaraz.
+However, the mysterious disappearances of several village girls shortly after their first menstruation cycle, who are surprisingly returned unharmed, including Deepika, forces Ambika to stay back (she had initially planned to sell off the property and return to Kolkata at earliest) and investigate.
+She is helped by a police officer, Sarfaraz, who is unconvinced by the rumors of a demon and believes there is a different reason.

-Ambika and Sarfaraz take the girls who disappeared to the doctor, who is surprised that no girl has been harmed and is shocked that all these girls no longer menstruate.
-Later, Ambika has a dream of Goddess Kali, and as a ritual, she decides to perform Kali Puja in the temple of her home, which is locked.
-The puja is only performed when a person in the village has a dream of Goddess Kali, only then the temple doors are unlocked.
-Coincidentally, Deepika returns unharmed.